Code

 ```

-## Question 4.what is probability of choose 4 number from 4 number and only 3 correct
+## Question 4: What is the probability of choosing 4 numbers from 4 and getting exactly 3 correct?

 ```{r}